How Deep Do Tomato Roots Grow

 Disease Resistance

 Deep-rooted tomatoes are less susceptible to soil-borne diseases such as fusarium wilt, verticillium wilt, and root rot.
-These diseases often thrive in the upper soil layers, where moisture and pathogens are more concentrated.

 Read more

-Deep roots allow tomato plants to access water and nutrients from lower soil levels, effectively reducing their exposure to these harmful pathogens.
+Also, deep roots allow tomato plants to access water and nutrients from lower soil levels, effectively reducing their exposure to these harmful pathogens.

 Read more